k8s-platform-hub/mobile-backend-nodejs/README.md

 $ hasura login
 ```

-There are two steps required to get started with a project on Hasura.
+There are two steps required to get started with Hasura.

 **Step 1**: Get a Hasura project and a Hasura cluster